davidfekke/fek.io/src/blog/2022-05-11/add-jest-testing-framework-to-an-existing-next-js-app.md

 Next.js offers a lot of options when it comes to testing and mocking.
 Along with Jest, you can also test using [Cypress](https://docs.cypress.io/guides/getting-started/writing-your-first-test#What-you-ll-learn), [Playwright](https://playwright.dev/docs/intro) or [Vitest](https://github.com/vitest-dev/vitest).

 The example of using Jest in this post is using the Rust compiler, but you can also set up Jest to run using Babel if you prefer.
+Have fun testing!